ankane/setup-postgres/README.md

 ## Getting Started

-Add it to your workflow
+Add it as a step to your workflow

 ```yml
 jobs: